Equine-assisted wellbeing programme

 Group of young children watching a white horse in SLTH arena

-Young people are supported to engage in relaxing, co-regulating activities with the horses such as brushing; leading and observing the herd as well as mindful activities on the stable yard including cleaning the stables, gardening and picking herbs for the horses.
+Young people are supported to engage in relaxing, co-regulating activities with the horses.
+Activities include brushing, leading, and observing the herd, and taking part in calming, mindful routines on the stable yard—such as mucking out, gardening, and foraging herbs for the horses.

 Well-being programme outcomes